Leadership and Service Through Music

 Students will work alongside faculty, to study their assigned repertoire and bring it to performance level.
 We will strive to create an internal community on multiple levels: community within each student ensemble, community amongst the larger student group, and community amongst the entire Institute family (students, faculty, and staff).

-During Week 1 students will be deeply immersed in the study of chamber music.
-Each student will be thoughtfully assigned two ensembles with repertoire appropriate to the group’s level, one ensemble from each of the following:
+During Week 1, students will be deeply immersed in the study of chamber music.
+Each student will be thoughtfully assigned two ensembles with repertoire appropriate to the group’s level.
+Repertoire will range from standard works of the classical canon to contemporary works of living composers.

 Each group will have daily rehearsals and coachings with members of Decoda faculty.
 As the groups hone their musical interpretations, technical issues such as rhythm, group pulse, intonation, tone, articulation, phrasing, and blending will be addressed.
 The rehearsals and coachings will extend beyond the simple study of repertoire, delving into the challenges and interpersonal skills required to perform chamber music at the highest level.
 These areas include leadership, teamwork, communication, conflict resolution, organization, and time management.